 It’s time to use it to…

-Stop by a Wine Window (Buchette del Vino)
+Stop by a Wine Window (Buchetta del Vino)

-Next up on your Florence itinerary is ordering a drink from a wine window (or buchette del vino) and sipping it in the street.
+Next up on your Florence itinerary is ordering a drink from one of Florence’s historic buchette del vino (wine windows) and sipping it in the street.

-Florence is home to countless wine windows, but just a couple of blocks away from the Piazza del Duomo, you’ll find one of the best: Cantina De’ Pucci.
+Florence is home to about 150 wine windows, but only some of them are still in service.
+A couple of blocks away from the Piazza del Duomo, you’ll find one of the best: Cantina De’ Pucci.

 Walk up to the window, ring the bell, order your favorite drink, and enjoy the novelty of it!